tromp a year ago

 Combinators are always welcome on HN!

-• phoe-krk 3 months ago
+• phoe-krk a year ago

 Maybe we might want to add something like "- Lisp calligraphy piece" to the end of the title, if this should be an exception to the keep-the-original-title rule.

-• hayley-patton 3 months ago
+• hayley-patton a year ago

 Omega combinators would have made for better growth hacking.